gitlzzz/ATLAS/README.md

 #### 3. Run active learning loop
-Generate a settings file, customize it and run the active learning loop:
+Generate a settings file, customize it using [the options here](./docs/input.md) and run the active learning loop:

 ```bash
 # Generate a template file